 - Authoritative copyright and audio-visual database

-- Consolidated licensing of PRS for Music, GEMA and STIM’s multi-territory online rights and options for other rights holders to join the same core licence or to operate separate solutions, such as Solar and ARESA.
+- Consolidated licensing of PRS for Music, GEMA and STIM’s multi-territory online rights and options for other rights holders to join the same Core licence, or to operate separate solutions, such as Solar and ARESA.

-ICE will cover multi-territory licensing in Europe.
+ICE will cover multi-territory licensing in Europe and beyond.

 ICE is for music rightsholders and digital service providers (DSPs).

 DSP customers will obtain a single, consolidated multi-territory licence for Europe for PRS for Music, STIM and GEMA and other repertoires to be represented by ICE in the future.
 ICE will make it simpler for DSPs to obtain multi-territory online licences.
 In addition to having one licence, they will receive one invoice for PRS for Music, STIM and GEMA repertoire, instead of three.
 That invoice will be produced from one data source and because of that it will eliminate invoice disputes that would arise due to using different copyright pictures.

 Publishers and additional collection societies will be welcomed as ICE customers and can select options from a flexible suite of services.